NO LESS: Novel Opportunities for Light Exotic Searches at the SPS: Physics reach

 Figure \ref{fig:BC1} shows the resulting sensitivity of the various geometry setups.
-As in the high mass regime, the dark photon production is driven mostly by very forward processes, the difference in the sensitivity between scenarios \textbf{BDF 0, 3a, 4} is relatively small and dominated by the length of the decay volume rather than the solid angle acceptance of the experiment.
+As in the high mass regime, the dark photon production is driven mostly by very forward processes, yet the difference between the on- and off-axis configurations is modest.
+The difference in the sensitivity between scenarios \textbf{BDF 0, 3a, 4} is relatively small and dominated by the length of the decay volume rather than the solid angle acceptance of the experiment.